 LORD give me the grace to do for my wife what you have done and continue to do for me (Matthew 18:33; Romans 5:8).

 If he will submit his soul to that Gospel expectation, then he will begin to experience the favor of God on his life and marriage (James 4:6).
 He will also become a more effective part of the solution rather than a person who is tearing away at the fabric of the marriage.

 A call to action

 Give me the empowering grace to set aside my hurts and wants for the sake of your glory and your mission.
-Help me to be a better representative of the person and personality of Jesus Christ to my wife.
+Help me to be a better representative of the person of Jesus Christ to my wife.